“This is the covenant…” (Jeremiah 31:33)

 “And I will put enmity between you and the woman, and between your offspring and hers; he will crush your head, and you will strike His heel.”
 (Genesis 3:15–16)

-What followed is considered by some to be an implied covenant: the shedding of innocent blood to provide a covering that was necessary as a result of sin.
+What followed is considered by some to be an implied covenant: the shedding of innocent blood (of animals) to provide a covering (not only of their nakedness but of their transgressions) that was necessary as a result of their sin.

 “Then God said to Noah and to his sons with him: … I establish My covenant with you: Never again will all life be destroyed by the waters of a flood; never again will there be a flood to destroy the earth.’”
 (Genesis 9:8–11)